 Using simple scripts to back up Linux

 Backing up Linux?
 You can do it with just simple scripts, as this tip suggests.
 If you have a backup tip, why not send it in?
-We'll enter you in
+We'll enter you in our tips contest and you might win a nifty prize.

 Like Unix, Linux comes with the basic utilities needed to do backups as part of the operating system.
 While there are a number of commercial and open-source backup utilities available for Linux, using the built-in utilities stitched together with simple scripts is inexpensive and effective on small Linux systems.